Prostanoids: Prostaglandins, Prostacyclins

 5. The Functions of Prostanoids

 The picture of prostanoid actions is complicated by the fact that a given prostanoid can have many different effects, sometimes opposing, according to the cell type, the nature of the stimulatory response and the type of receptor.
-Depending on its interactions with one of four receptors in different cell types, PGE2 can have either pro- or anti-inflammatory effects, while the relationship between the two iso-enzymes COX-1 and COX-2 determines how their products act in any given circumstance.
+Depending on its interactions with one of four receptors in different cell types, PGE2 can be either pro- or anti-inflammatory, while the relationship between the two iso-enzymes COX-1 and COX-2 determines how their products act in any given circumstance.

 cartoonUnder normal conditions, prostanoid levels in cells are low, but during inflammation both the nature and concentration of prostanoids can change dramatically.
 Macrophages produce both PGE2 and TXA2, but the ratio changes to an excess of PGE2 with an inflammatory stimulus by enhancement of the release cascade of pro-inflammatory cytokines such as interleukin (IL)-1, IL-2 and tumour necrosis factor‑α (TNF‑α).
 In this context, prostanoids are best viewed as part of complex regulatory networks that modulate the actions of immune cells.

-PGE2 has potent pro-inflammatory effects and is involved in all the processes leading to the classic signs of inflammation, including the induction of fever and enhancing pain, and it can cause the transition to chronic inflammation by acting as a cytokine amplifier.
-Signalling by PGE2 through its EP2 receptor in mice promotes an energy-deficient state in the brain that drives pro-inflammatory responses that lead to cognitive decline, effects that can be reversed by inhibition of myeloid EP2 signalling.
-There is a particular interest in findings that in its pro-inflammatory role, PGE2 promotes the growth of colorectal tumours (see below), and it is involved in the pathology of rheumatoid arthritis and in respiratory diseases; with the last, it can have both positive and negative effects depending upon circumstances.
+PGE2 is a potent pro-inflammatory agent and participates in all the processes leading to the classic signs of inflammation, including the induction of fever and enhancing pain, and it can cause the transition to chronic inflammation by acting as a cytokine amplifier.
+Signalling by PGE2 through its EP2 receptor in mice promotes an energy-deficient state in the brain that drives pro-inflammatory responses that lead to cognitive decline, which can be reversed by inhibition of myeloid EP2 signalling.
+There is a particular interest in findings that in its pro-inflammatory role, PGE2 promotes the growth of colorectal tumours (see below), and it is a factor in the pathology of rheumatoid arthritis and in respiratory diseases; with the last, it can have both positive and negative effects depending upon circumstances.

 On the other hand, PGE2 has some anti-inflammatory properties, such as suppressing lymphocyte proliferation and inhibiting the production of certain interleukins and other cytokines.
-It inhibits the action of 5-lipoxygenase, which is involved in the synthesis of pro-inflammatory leukotrienes, and it induces synthesis of anti-inflammatory lipoxins.
+It inhibits the action of 5-lipoxygenase, which is crucial for the synthesis of pro-inflammatory leukotrienes, and it induces synthesis of anti-inflammatory lipoxins.
 In this manner, PGE2 has a role in initiating the inflammatory response and in its eventual resolution.
 By enhancing the production of endothelial progenitor cells, PGE2 promotes wound healing and tissue regeneration, and while acting via the receptor EP4, it stimulates the migration of dendritic cells into the skin to trigger the immune system.
 The use of inhibitors of the catabolic enzyme 15-hydroxyprostaglandin dehydrogenase may have therapeutic potential in this instance.
-While 15-keto-PGE2 can sometimes promote the resolution of inflammation, PGD2 has opposing effects, and thromboxanes are important in this context (see below).
+While 15-keto-PGE2 can sometimes promote the resolution of inflammation, PGD2 opposes this, and thromboxanes are important in this context (see below).
 Prostaglandins with 15R‑stereochemistry are anti-inflammatory.

 Prostaglandin PGF is pro-inflammatory in patients with chronic inflammatory diseases such as rheumatoid arthritis.
 In contrast to its protective role in cardiovascular disease (see below), PGI2 is a mediator of the oedema and pain that accompany acute inflammation, and it is produced rapidly following tissue injury or inflammation.
 It is the most abundant prostanoid in synovial fluid in human arthritic knee joints, and it may contribute to neuropathic pain.
 PGI synthase is expressed in inflammatory cells including macrophages, where PGI can be either pro- or anti-inflammatory.